Aroy34/EN.540.635-SC-Final-Project/README.md

 This script focuses on the Random Forest model.
 It handles data preprocessing, training, and evaluating the model's performance.
 It uses libraries like `pandas`, `sklearn`, and `matplotlib` and assesses the model using metrics like mean squared error and R2 score.

 ~~~
-Model Case - Prediction of 'yield strength' and then then optimising the composition to get teh maximum yield strength
+Model Case - Prediction of 'yield strength' and then then optimising the composition to get the maximum yield strength
 ~~~

 ## ML Model